erikaduan/r_tips/tutorials/p-automating_rmd_reports/p-automating_rmd_reports_part_2.md

 Creating an automated reporting workflow requires the following setup:

-1. A consistent file structure to store code, data and analytical outputs.
+1. A consistently named and reproducible file structure to store code, library dependencies, data and analytical outputs.
 2. A data ingestion and data cleaning script that can be automatically refreshed.
 3. An R Markdown template report that uses yaml parameters instead of